DeadDogDeus/DDStateMachine/README.md

 This framework is an interpretation of [UML state machine](https://en.wikipedia.org/wiki/UML_state_machine) and [a finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine).

 There are main components of DDStateMachine:
-* **StateMachineBuilder.** The state machine can be initialized just via StateMachineBuilder it provides a flexible interface for creating different sequences of states and relations between them.
+* **StateMachineBuilder.** State Machine can be initialized just via StateMachineBuilder it provides a flexible interface for creating different sequences of states and relations between them.
 * **StateBuilder.** The framework doesn't give access to State but it still needs to create it for describing relations and its action (work).
-* **StateMachine.** After the creation of StateMachine, it gives just a possibility to send an event for changing its current state and observe current state changes.
+* **StateMachine.** After the creation of State Machine, it gives a possibility to send an event for changing State Machine current state and observe current state changes.
-* **Event.** Events are commands for manipulation of the state machine, developers can register StateMachine with Events which it would process (we recommend to use enums).
+* **Event.** Events are commands for manipulation of State Machine, developers can register State Machine with Events which State Machine would process (we recommend to use enums).
 If the current step can process this even it will toggle needed transition.
-* **Transition.** Relations between states are called transitions, they can be registered during building the state machine.
+* **Transition.** Relations between states are called transitions, they can be registered during building of State Machine.
-* **Extra State.** Even the most simple systems have gazillions states which are hard for registering like independent states.
+* **Extra State.** Even the most simple systems have many states which are hard for registering like independent states.
 In this case, we can use an extra state.
-It is a specific data class which can be attached to each state and be processing inside its work block.
+It is a specific data class which can be attached to each state and be processed inside state's work block.
 * **Result Conditions.** Not only events can toggle transitions if a state does some work we can register result condition.
 In this case, we can use the result of the work for making a decision:  run or not a particular transition.
-* **On Conditions.** We can register specific listeners on a particular state, they will be called when this state will be set, before running its work.
+* **On Conditions.** We can register specific listeners on a particular transition, they will be called when this transition ends, before running the second state's work.
-* **If Conditions.** We can extend transitions which will be called by specific event using If Conditions.
-In this case, even if StateMachine gets needed event it will need success result of the "If Condition".
+* **If Conditions.** We can extend transitions which will be called by specific events using If Conditions.
+In this case, even if State Machine gets needed event it will need success result of the "If Condition".

 # Example